 ~Bill Brosseau, Diretor of Winemaking

-WEATHER HOLD ADVISORY- Please note that due to the fragile nature of wine and the impending winter season, we are unable to ship wines to states whose temperatures have dropped below 32 degrees on average.
+WEATHER HOLD ADVISORY- Please note that due to the fragile nature of wine and the impending winter season, we are unable to ship wines to states whose temperatures have fallen below 32 degrees on average.
 Orders will be kept in our temperature controlled cellar until more moderate temperatures are reached.
 If you feel your area might be impacted, please contact us at clubt@testarossa to inquire about shipping options.